reality-two/reality2-documentation/instructions/3 Plugins/io.zenquotes.api.md

 ### Description

 Zenquotes is a fun place to get your daily quote.
 Go to [https://zenquotes.io](https://zenquotes.io/) to read more.
 What's even better is that they have an API.
-Here, we are using the random quote API (this example is in the python folder).
+Here, we are using the random quote API (this example is in the sentant folder of the definitions repository).
 The data flow is:

 ```mermaid
 sequenceDiagram